Scottish Targeted Enhanced Recruitment Scheme (TERS)

 10. What happens if I leave the Scheme early?

 You will only receive your payment once you have signed an agreement to complete the three or four year programme without transfer to another programme.
-Should you leave your training place before completing your three year training, you will be required to make a pro-rata repayment of the payment.
-(1/36 or 1/48 per full month of uncompleted training against projected CCT date).
+Should you leave your training place before completing your training, the repayment will be:-

 11. What if I don’t make the repayment owed?